 Want to learn more about natural dog health care?
 Canine nutrition?
 Causes, prevention and cures for disease and common health problems?
 I’m Andrea Partee, free dog health coach and author.

-I have real answers for you.
+I have real answers for you as long as you're willing to read.
 As it turns out, pretty much everything we've learned about canine health care is wrong and treating a dog symptom rather than the whole dog doesn't work.

 My explanations aren't really anything new.
 In fact they've been known for hundreds of years and most have simply been forgotten.

 What I have to share with you will save you money, your canine's health and hopefully even make you think about your own health, all without spending a dime; but you have to be willing to read it.

 I love dogs and while I can't undo any of the past mistakes I made with my own, I sure can help you avoid them.

 Losing dogs to things like diabetes or cancer isn't just luck of the draw.

 Even if a dog has a predisposition for a disease, we are either fueling it or keeping it at bay by what we do.

 The most important thing I've learned about natural health is, you are what you eat.
 Now I don't know why I didn't think about this for my dogs when I learned it about humans.
 My own mother taught me when I was a child to eat lots of fresh fruits and vegetables and to keep processed foods to a minimum because the more a food is processed, the less nutrition it has.